wizeline-sre/yasna/README.md

 1. Start Coding!

 ## License
-This terraform module is distributed under the [MIT License ](https://opensource.org/licenses/MIT), see [LICENSE](./LICENSE) for more information.
+This Github Action is distributed under the [MIT License ](https://opensource.org/licenses/MIT), see [LICENSE](./LICENSE) for more information.